Sea level: Height above mean sea level

 Height above mean sea level (AMSL) is the elevation (on the ground) or altitude (in the air) of an object, relative to a reference datum for mean sea level (MSL).
 It is also used in aviation, where some heights are recorded and reported with respect to mean sea level (contrast with flight level), and in the atmospheric sciences, and in land surveying.
 An alternative is to base height measurements on a reference ellipsoid approximating the entire Earth, which is what systems such as GPS do.
 In aviation, the reference ellipsoid known as WGS84 is increasingly used to define heights; however, differences up to 100 m exist between this ellipsoid height and local mean sea level.
 Another alternative is to use a geoid-based vertical datum such as NAVD88 and the global EGM96 (part of WGS84).
 Details vary in different countries.

 When referring to geographic features such as mountains, on a topographic map variations in elevation are shown by contour lines.
 A mountain's highest point or summit is typically illustrated with the AMSL height in metres, feet or both.
 In unusual cases where a land location is below sea level, such as Death Valley, California, the elevation AMSL is negative.

 Difficulties in use

 It is often necessary to compare the local height of the mean sea surface with a "level" reference surface, or geodetic datum, called the geoid.
 In the absence of external forces, the local mean sea level would coincide with this geoid surface, being an equipotential surface of the Earth's gravitational field which, in itself, does not conform to a simple sphere or ellipsoid and exhibits gravity anomalies such as those measured by NASA's GRACE satellites.
 In reality, the geoid surface is not directly observed, even as a long-term average, due to ocean currents, air pressure variations, temperature and salinity variations, etc. The location-dependent but time-persistent separation between local mean sea level and the geoid is referred to as (mean) ocean surface topography.
 It varies globally in a typical range of ±1 m.

+Work published in 2026 analysed 385 peer-reviewed scientific papers published since 2009 and compared the difference between calculations using commonly assumed coastal sea levels using global geoid models with actual measurements.
+It was found that over 90% of studies used land elevation measurements referenced against global geoid models instead of local direct measurements.
+This underestimated levels by an average of 24-27cm, with some discrepancies reaching 550-760cm, a discrepancy described as an "interdisciplinary blind spot".
+The effect of this underestimation is that for a sea level rise of 1m, 37% more coastal areas than previously estimated will fall below sea level, affecting up to 132 million people.